Bo Wen Constituency

 Bo Wen Constituency was a constituency in Singapore.
 It existed from 1984 to 1988.
 S Vasoo was an MP until it shifted to Radin Mas in 1988.
 It absorbed part of Ang Mo Kio, Kebun Baru & Yio Chu Kang constituencies.

+History

+In 1988, the constituency was dissolved following the establishment of Group representation constituency (GRC) and Single Member Constituency (SMC).